You walk onto your front porch. A praying mantis perches on a porch rail or table.

 Just-hatched nymphs will also eat one another if they are confined in a small space and have nothing else to eat.

-There are many different species of mantis, and their coloration and configuration is determined by their environment.
+There are many different species and their coloration and configuration is determined by their environment.

 They may be various shades of brown or green, or they may be speckled or mottled.

-Some tropical mantises show off an array of bright pastel and primary colors.
+Some tropical varieties show off an array of bright pastel and primary colors.